WheteThunger/StorageMonitorControl/README.md

 ## Permissions

-Note: Permissions are only necessary if the corresponding container type's configuration has specified `"RequirePermission": true`.
+Note: Permissions are only necessary if the corresponding container type's configuration has specified `"Require permission": true`.
 The default is `false` for all preloaded container types.

 - `storagemonitorcontrol.owner.all` -- All containers deployed by players with this permission will be eligible to receive a storage monitor, as long as those container types are enabled in the plugin configuration.